-While commuting within the city to get a few things done and then meet up with Gbenga, my permanent host in the FCT, I flagged down a cab, and the driver was in suit!
-(Coat).
+While commuting within the city to get a few things done and then meet up with Gbenga, my permanent host in the FCT, I flagged down a cab, and the driver was in a suit!

 We got talking about his suit, and I asked how work went that day (thinking he was doing cab business to supplement his income).

 He said, “No!”
 He was a Chartered Accountant with an MBA.
-He worked many years with the
+He worked for many years with the

 once-mighty NITEL, and when the telecoms liberation came to Nigeria, he lost his job and